cosmos/sdk-tutorials/authz-module/index.md

 ## Revoke Authorization

-If the granter would like to revoke the authorization from the grantee, the granter can use the `revoke` command.
+The granter can revoke the authorization from the grantee using the `revoke` command.

 Revoke authorization:
 ```